HISTORY

 Founded in 1960, Arizona Christian University is a regionally accredited, private, non-profit Christian liberal arts university in Glendale, Arizona.

-The university traces its roots to Ida Clouse, a Christian missionary and registered nurse who left the Midwest in 1917 and moved to Arizona under the Homestead Act where she opened the Clouse Ranch, which soon became a popular Christian retreat center.
-Upon her death, Clouse left 35 acres of her ranch to an association of Baptist churches for the creation of a Christian college.
-More than a decade later they formed Southwestern Conservative Baptist Bible College, later Southwestern College, and since 2011, Arizona Christian University — in recognition of the school’s growth from a small Bible college to a Christian liberal arts university.
+The university traces its roots to Miss Ida Clouse, a follower of Christ and trained nurse who left the Midwest at the turn of the last century and moved to Arizona Territory.
+Under the Homestead Act she opened the 160 acre Clouse Ranch where she cared for many, both physically and spiritually.
+Upon her death, Clouse left the Cactus Road property to an association of Baptist churches for God’s work, including being a Christian retreat center.
+Just over a decade later, Southwestern Conservative Baptist Bible College was established on part of the land.
+Later renamed Southwestern College, and then finally Arizona Christian University in 2011, the small Bible college founded in the desert has continued to grow into a vibrant Liberal Arts university.

 In 1965, Dr. Wallace Woods, the first College President (1965-1975), wrote: “We want to be current in our thinking and up-to-date in our methods.
 We want to be relevant to the changing needs of people.
 Nevertheless, there are foundations upon which we stand as a Bible college, and we fix our anchor in the authority of the scriptures.
 By God’s grace we want to be flexible in the application of biblical principles to the training of students for effective service in their respective careers and yet hold steadfastly to the Statement of Faith which has characterized the College since its founding.”